benckx/vaporwave/README.md

 - Improve UI/UX (file transfer progress bars, warning when user override save files that seems more recent, etc.)
 - Improve save file comparison logic to better take into account cases where only the srm file was modified (the state file being the one actually containing the save states)
+- Manage PPSSPP save files
 - Save sync: Add a function that detects - for each ROM - the most recent save from all the locations, and uploads it to all locations.
 This could run in the background and sync on regular basis
+- Manage multiple ROMs folders
+- Manage save files and ROMs as 2 separate folders (to make it easier to backup save files on Dropbox, without uploading ROMs files )
 - Sync with local RetroArch installation
 - Add a nice app icon